1970s: Architecture

 Architecture in the 1970s began as a continuation of styles created by such architects as Frank Lloyd Wright and Ludwig Mies van der Rohe.
 Early in the decade, several architects competed to build the tallest building in the world.
 Of these buildings, the most notable are the John Hancock Center and Sears Tower in Chicago, both designed by Bruce Graham and Fazlur Khan, and the World Trade Center towers in New York by American architect Minoru Yamasaki.
 The decade also brought experimentation in geometric design, pop-art, postmodernism, and early deconstructivism.

 Design trends in the 1970s were marked by a backlash against the bright colors and futurism of the 1950s and 1960s and a rise in popularity of dark, earthy tones with extensive use of brown, green, purple, and orange.
 Wood decor and paneling was integral to 1970s interior design as well, replacing the obsession of the 1950s and 1960s with chrome and aluminum.
 Darker colors not only reflected the back-to-nature mindset of the decade, but the sluggish world economy with its lowered optimism and expectations for the future.

 In 1974, Louis Kahn's last and arguably most famous building, the National Assembly Building of Dhaka, Bangladesh, was completed.
 The building's use of open spaces and groundbreaking geometry brought rare attention to the small South Asian country.
 Hugh Stubbins's Citicorp Center revolutionized the incorporation of solar panels in office buildings.
 The seventies brought further experimentation in glass and steel construction and geometric design.
 Chinese architect I. M. Pei's John Hancock Tower in Boston, Massachusetts, is an example, although like many buildings of the time, the experimentation was flawed and glass panes fell from the façade.
 In 1976, the completed CN Tower in Toronto became the world's tallest free-standing structure on land, an honor it held until 2007.
-The fact that no taller tower had been built between the construction of the CN Tower and the Burj Khalifa shows how innovative the architecture and engineering of the structure truly was.
+The fact that no taller tower had been built between the construction of the CN Tower and the Burj Khalifa shows how innovative the architecture and engineering of the structure truly were.